 Technology has completely changed the teaching profession.
 From the innovation of the SMART Board to total online transitions, it's safe to say that teaching is nothing like it was 10 years ago.
-In the 2010s, standardized testing and the Obama Administration's initiatives changed the purpose and goal of education.
+In the 2010s, standardized testing and the Obama administration's initiatives changed the purpose and goal of education.
 The 2020s have shifted the climate back to personalized interactions with mental health checks, frequent teacher evaluations and confrontation of current issues.

-4. Utilizing Data for Greater Development
+4. Using Data for Greater Development

 5. Demonstrating Honesty and Integrity

 Making decisions on the fly is a necessary trait for developing leaders.
 Unfortunately, not every decision you make will be the right one or the most popular.
 As a consistent presence in a child's life, you hold them to a standard of upholding honesty and integrity.
-Just as you trust your students not to cheat on a test or quit a sport's team mid-season, your students and faculty are trusting you to be their voice and do what's best for the school.
+Just as you trust your students not to cheat on a test or quit a sports team mid-season, your students and faculty are trusting you to be their voice and do what's best for the school.

 6. Leading by Example

 Show pride in your school to spark school spirit.
 Lead with respect to earn it from your peers and students.
 Invest in your students to motivate them to do better and believe in themselves.
-Provide them with the tools to succeed and your school will transform into a fun and engaging place to learn.
+Provide them with the tools to succeed, and your school will transform into a fun and engaging place to learn.

 Advice for School Administrators